pivotal-cf/docs-partners-template/README.md

    `$ bookbinder watch`

 1. Browse to `localhost:4567` to view the book locally and "watch" any changes that you make to source `html.md.erb` files.
+As you make and save changes to the local source files for your site, you will see them in your browser after a slight delay.

 ![Partner Template landing page](docs-book/master_middleman/source/images/partner-template-landing.png)

 ![Partner Template service index page](docs-book/master_middleman/source/images/partner-template-service-index.png)

+1. After each session of writing or revising your docs source files, commit and push them to your github repo.

+Happy documenting!